turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 # Show Me the Money: The New and Improved Fungible Token Standard (NEP-141) Has Arrived

 ## _"Money makes the world go round."_
 The simplest way to explain fungible tokens is money.
-If you know money then you already know fungible tokens.
-NEAR is an example of a fungible token, i.e., a crypto**currency**.
+If you know money then you already know fungible tokens, and thus the crucial role that fungible tokens play as money.
+NEAR tokens are an example of fungible tokens, i.e., a crypto**currency**.
 How does money make the world go round?
-The answer is all around you.
+The answer and proof is all around you.
 Money drives almost everything.
 Money motivates people to excel.
 Money provides incentive and drives people to excel.
 Money is needed to live and prosper.
 Most people (at least here in the USA) take money for granted.
 However, if you take a step back, you will realize the importance of money and that it truly makes the world go round.
 When money is flowing the markets and economy are healthy.
 Do you recall what happened to the global economy when money stop flowing and the capital markets froze during the **2008** financial crisis and meltdown?

 ... and in **2009** Bitcoin entered the scene and changed the world.
 Bitcoin is the first successful proof of concept for decentralized money, i.e., cryptocurrency.
 It was a technological breakthrough for money.
 Bitcoin has proven to be a fantastic